CodeByHarini/long-article-summarizer/abstractive/README_abstractive.md

 ## License

-This project is licensed under the MIT License — see LICENSE for details.
+This project is licensed under the [MIT License](https://github.com/CodeByHarini/long-article-summarizer/blob/main/LICENSE) — see the LICENSE file for details.